What is an Ankle Sprain?

 - Physiotherapy - Helps to regain the strength of the ligaments and the muscles.
 It helps in early recovery and prevents long term complications from developing.
-It is essential to regain the strength, range of motion, stability, and flexibility of the joint.
+Regaining the joint's strength, range of motion, stability, and flexibility is essential.

-- Crutches or ankle braces - May be required during the recovery period to avoid putting excess weight on the joint or to provide stability to the joint.
+- Crutches or ankle braces - This may be required during the recovery period to avoid putting excess weight on the joint or to provide stability to the joint.

 - Wearing proper footwear

 - Participating in sports of physical activity after proper training and warm-up

 - Build bone strength through diet and supplements

 - Strengthening the muscles of the calf and ankle

 - Protecting the ankle joint while participating in an activity by using tape or ankle braces if there is a previous history of ankle injury or sprain

 Some of the complications of an ankle sprain may include: